aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteWeekdayProperties-WriteWeekdayProperties.cs" >}}

 ## **Currency Properties**
 Microsoft Project lets users set which currency costs are shown in, in a project.
 They can define set the currency code, numbers after the decimal point and currency symbol so that costs show in an easy to read and intuitive way.
-Aspose.Tasks supports these features and provides a series of properties that help developers set and control currency properties.
+Aspose.Tasks for .NET supports these features and provides a series of properties that help developers set and control currency properties.
 This topic explains both how to [read currency properties](/tasks/net/working-with-project-properties/), and [how to set them](/tasks/net/working-with-project-properties/).

 Aspose.Tasks for .NET provides properties exposed by the [Prj](https://apireference.aspose.com/tasks/net/aspose.tasks/prj) class, for managing currency properties: